 Therefore, optimising PCR reaction with the first generation traditional PCR is quite a tedious job.

 But what if all the temperature can be tested in a single run? or

-All the optimisation can be done in a single run or using minimum steps?
+All the optimization can be done in a single run or using minimum steps?

 Gradient PCR helps to do this.

-Actually, the gradient PCR is not the modification, but it is actually a different machine.
+Actually, the gradient PCR is not a modification, but it is actually a different machine.

 The first generation PCR machines are conventional, simple and very basic.
 The grid of the machine contains uniform temperature in all wells.

 Contrary, the gradient PCR machine contains different temperature gradients.
 Each pair of the column contains a different temperature zone.
 See the figure below,